-The Company's management had begun to design and implement certain measures to address the above-described material weakness and enhance the Company's internal control in order to remediate this material weakness.
-As part of our remediation measures, the Company will implement plans to enhance the Company's process and controls including ensuring adequate identification and review of royalty agreement terms and obligations which are still being formalized as of the date of this quarterly Form 10-Q.
+The Company's management has begun to design and implement certain measures to address the above-described material weakness and enhance the Company's internal control in order to remediate this material weakness.
+As part of our remediation measures, the Company will continue to implement plans to enhance the Company's process and controls including ensuring adequate identification and review of royalty agreement terms and obligations which have been formalized as of the date of this quarterly Form 10-Q.